Lake Jocassee – Lake Jocassee, South Carolina

 Kevin Matkoski of Columbia, 2008 © Do Not Use Without Written Consent

-Kevin Matkoski of Columbia writes, “After I moved to SC, I was looking for a place to go camping (via my kayak).
+Kevin Matkoski, who contributed the photo above, of Columbia writes, “After I moved to SC, I was looking for a place to go camping (via my kayak).
 Lake Jocassee came highly recommended because of its waterfalls dropping into the lake, and I thought it would be perfect.
 Needless to say, this was my first introduction to drought in the Southeast.
 I didn’t find the infamous waterfalls scenes I had imagined, but even in drought conditions the lake’s beauty dominated the landscape.”

 Copyright: All images in the SC Picture Project remain the property of the photographer or artist.